ronniebnorth/blackJackd/README.md

+To use, open the blackJackd_vX.html file in Chrome, input the game values, and view results in console.

+Alternatively, you can use Node instead of running in the browser, both are equally fast.

-To use, update these variables in the blackJackd_vX.js file.
+To use with Node, update these variables in the blackJackd_vX.js file.

 ```
 const DEBUG = false; // will output a whole bunch of stuff if true